ppy/osu-wiki/news/2019-02-07-new-changes-to-star-rating-performance-points.md

 - Sliders had excess travel distance due to errors in slider calculations.
 - The length of sliders was only considered if the next hitobject was also a slider.
 - Simultaneous hitobjects are now sorted in a different order, causing a slight change in difficulty.
 This has an effect on some maps but paves the way forward for further changes.
-- The last 400ms of hitobjects in the beatmap was never considered for difficulty.
+- The last 400ms of hitobjects in the beatmap are now properly considered for difficulty.
 - Accuracy more greatly affects the performance points rewarded on speed maps.
 - The amount of performance points rewarded for approach rate 10.33+ on beatmaps requiring aim has been reduced.
 - The amount of performance points rewarded for approach rate 10.33+ on beatmaps requiring speed has been increased.